 What do you do when a shifting climate upsets thousands of years of tradition—but so do some of the climate solutions?
 A look at a Sámi reindeer herding family in northern Norway.

 Just how quickly will billions of tons of carbon locked up in the Arctic's melting permafrost be released into the atmosphere?
 Scientists in the Arctic say finding out could be a matter of survival.

 Executive Editor Indira Lakshmanan was a guest on NPR 1A where they took time to absorb last week's events and asks; what has happened and what does this say about politics and the country?

 Host Heather Goldstein from WCAI's Living Lab Radio speaks with Amy Martin about her climate change reporting for the Threshold Podcast.

 In this episode of BBC Newsday, journalist Ismail Einashe discusses the forgotten genocide in Somaliland.

 Everyone's heard of Vikings—their daring North Atlantic voyages, their mysterious runes.
 But there's another ancient culture in Arctic Scandinavia that's much older, and just as fascinating—the Sámi.

 Shishmaref, Alaska, is ground zero for climate change in the Arctic.

-Indira Lakshmanan joins as a guest panelist on NPR 1A's global news roundup.
+Indira Lakshmanan joined as a guest panelist on NPR's 1A.